 - Deposit funds.

 - Buy or sell cryptocurrency.

 Is Luno South Africa based?

-The company was founded by South Africans, with a headquarters in London, United Kingdom and an office in South Africa.
+The company was founded by South Africans, with headquarters in London, United Kingdom, and an office in South Africa.

 Full List Of Countries Supported